harshkathrotiya/web_dev/readme.md

 # web development
-## this repositery is for practiced webdevelopment projects.
+## this repositery is for save the demo web development projects.